 \subsection{Ablation Study}

-To evaluate the effectiveness of individual components and adaptive exploration in CoG, we conducted ablation studies on CWQ, WebQSP, and GrailQA, progressively removing key components.
-The results are shown in Table~\ref{tab:ablation}.
-Specifically, \emph{w/o Blueprint Adaptation} refers to using retrieved relations directly from the database, without allowing the LLM to modify them to better align with the query. \emph{w/o Blueprint-guided Reranking} refers to removing the step where the retrieved blueprint serves as an interpretable structural prior, guiding the ranking of relations based on its structural constraints. \emph{w/o Failure-Aware Refinement} refers to the removal of the failure recovery mechanism, which corrects reasoning when search stalls or evidence is insufficient.
-Empirical results indicate that removing \emph{Failure-Aware Refinement} causes the most significant performance drop, underscoring its critical role in resolving search impasses.
-Moreover, removing either \emph{Blueprint Adaptation} or \emph{Blueprint-guided Reranking} consistently degrades performance, indicating that CoG benefits from both adapting the retrieved relational templates to the specific query and leveraging the blueprint as an interpretable guide for relation selection.
-Notably, while the blueprint offers implicit global context (e.g., depth cues) even without reranking, its efficacy is substantially diminished when decoupled from the candidate ranking process.
+To evaluate the effectiveness of individual components and our dual-process design, we conduct extensive ablation studies on CWQ, WebQSP, and GrailQA, as shown in Table~\ref{tab:ablation}.
+Specifically, \emph{w/o Blueprint Adaptation} refers to using retrieved relations directly from the database without allowing the LLM to modify them. \emph{w/o Blueprint-guided Reranking} removes the step where the blueprint serves as an interpretable structural prior for candidate relation selection. \emph{w/o Failure-Aware Refinement} disables the failure recovery mechanism, preventing the agent from correcting its reasoning when search stalls.
+Furthermore, to explicitly decouple the contributions of our framework, we introduce a \emph{w/o Blueprint Guidance (System 2 Only)} baseline, where the agent explores purely via failure-aware refinement, completely stripped of initial structural priors.

+Empirical results reveal several key insights.
+First, removing \emph{Failure-Aware Refinement} causes the most significant performance drop, underscoring its critical role in resolving search impasses.
+Second, removing overall blueprint guidance (\emph{System 2 Only}) leads to a substantial decrease (e.g., a \textbf{5.4\% absolute drop} on CWQ), decisively quantifying the value of System 1 in providing strategic direction and preventing search myopia.
+Crucially, however, even this System 2 Only baseline (61.5\% on CWQ) still significantly outperforms pure exploration agents like ToG (57.1\%).
+This confirms that while System 1 blueprints are essential for peak performance, System 2 independently establishes a highly resilient reasoning foundation.
+Moreover, removing either \emph{Blueprint Adaptation} or \emph{Blueprint-guided Reranking} consistently degrades performance, indicating that CoG benefits from both adapting templates and leveraging them for ranking.
+Notably, while the blueprint offers implicit global context even without reranking, its efficacy is substantially diminished when decoupled from candidate ranking.
 Regarding reranking variants, relying solely on \emph{local relevance} yields suboptimal gains.
 Incorporating \emph{Step-wise Alignment} mitigates myopic decision-making, while \emph{Global Compatibility} ensures long-term consistency.
 Peak performance is achieved by integrating all three signals, confirming the synergy of our fused ranking design.